-- Kelp Forest in DANGER Royal BC Museum Learning Portal - What is Aboriginal Spirituality?
-Creative Spirits
+• Kelp Forest in DANGER - Royal BC Museum Learning Portal

 - Students will describe biotic and abiotic factors necessary for life on Earth by comparing kelp ecosystems in Átl'ka7tsem / Txwnéwu7ts /Howe Sound to other kelp forests. - Students will learn about the Indigenous views of spirituality and their connection to all ecosystems and life itself.